changesets/action/pr-comment/README.md

 This action is intentionally simple without advanced features.
 Check out other actions if so, such as [mshick/add-pr-comment](https://github.com/marketplace/actions/add-pr-comment) and [peter-evans/create-or-update-comment](https://github.com/marketplace/actions/create-or-update-comment).

+See the [action metadata](action.yml) for details on the inputs and outputs.

 ## Example setup

 ```yaml